codeFromCO/BookBuddy/README.md

 # BookBuddy

-Welcome to BookBuddy - your personal library management tool.
+Welcome to BookBuddy - a personal library management tool.
 This project is part of my portfolio.

 ## Key features: